In vitamin B12 history, Dorothy Hodgkin won the Nobel Price in Chemistry for showing vitamin B12’s 3 dimensional structure

 Scientific testing over a long period showed “functional deficiency,” that is, an insufficient distribution of B12 at the cellular level, could come about even though serum levels were normal.

-Sadly, the American medical community sees fit to keep the “normal” range extremely low, which fosters confusion and mis-diagnosis.
+Sadly, the American medical community sees fit to keep the “normal” range extremely low, which fosters confusion, mis-diagnosis, and higher pharma profits.

-News reports during 2008 that linked doctor prescriptions with kick backs from drug companies may make the medical community’s favoritism for drugs over nutrients less sad and more criminal.
-Or, not.
+News reports during 2008 linked doctor prescriptions with kick backs from drug companies, making the medical community’s favoritism for drugs over nutrients less sad and more criminal.
+But… nearly imposible to prosecute.

 Illustrations